Meet Our Guides

 Always up for new adventures, Ms. Carmen loves photography, hiking, and being near the ocean.
 She often combines these interests by photographing the outdoors and showcasing her work through scrapbooking.

-MEET OUR SUBSTITUTES
+MEET OUR AIDES

-The substitute teachers at Hala Kahiki are truly exceptional.
+The aides at Hala Kahiki are truly exceptional.
 They seamlessly step in, ensuring the smooth continuation of the learning environment.
 With their warmth, patience, and understanding of the children's individual needs, they create a positive and supportive atmosphere where learning can flourish.
 We are incredibly grateful for their dedication and the valuable role they play in our school community.

 The Apprenticeship Program at Hala Kahiki